Shifted dual equivalence and Schur P-positivity: Quasisymmetric functions

-A basis for the space of quasisymmetric functions homogeneous of degree $n$ is naturally indexed by subsets of $\{1,2,\ldots,n-1\}$.
+The space of quasisymmetric functions contains $\Lambda$ and provides nice intermediate bases for \eqref{e:schur} and for \eqref{e:schur_Q}, \eqref{e:schur_P}.
+The subspace of quasisymmetric functions homogeneous of degree $n$ has dimension $2^{n-1}$ and, as such, is naturally indexed by subsets of $\{1,2,\ldots,n-1\}$.
 Gessel's fundamental basis for quasisymmetric functions \cite{Gessel1984} is given by

+Implicit in our notation is that $D$ is regarded as a descent set for objects of size $n$.
+When we wish to make this explicit, we write $F_{n,D}$ or $F_{D_n}$.

-One great advantage of quasisymmetric functions is that they facilitate the use of standard in place of semi-standard objects.
+One great advantage of quasisymmetric functions is that they facilitate the use of standard in place of semi-standard objects, allowing us to use a finite number of terms in the expression even when there is an infinite number of variables.
 For example, we have the following expansion for Schur functions due to Gessel\cite{Gessel1984}.